 Pune, the erstwhile city known as a paradise for pensioners due to its cool clime and peaceful environment, has metamorphosed into a nightmarish city for them, both at the personal and social front.

 Much ink has flown on the traffic and poor public transport that makes mobility for the elderly, inaccessible, compelling them to stay cooped up in their homes.
+Getting the elderly out of their homes and make the people who are recluse feel acknowledged can improve their mental health and independence dramatically.
 Much has also been written on crimes against the elderly through chain-snatching; robbing of their houses and even murders, but over the years, they face hostility in their own homes or their children’s homes too.

 While loneliness is one of the common problems for senior citizens as most of the next generation is abroad, compensated by a NRI parents organisation and innumerable senior citizen clubs which are very active, but there’s a burning issue which is far more heart wrenching.